BlackApplication/Omni2FA/docs/ROADMAP.md

 ## Cross-stack guarantees (binding from v1.0)

 - The OpenAPI contract in `Core/protocol/` is the source of truth.
+Its version is the library version — `Core/protocol/omni2fa.openapi.yaml` declares `info.version: x.y.0` matching the library milestone.
-- Backwards-compatible breaks bump major.
-Field additions are minor.
+- Contract-breaking changes bump major.
+Field additions / new optional endpoints bump minor.
-- Any backend that implements the contract works with any frontend that implements the contract.
+- Any backend that implements the contract at version `X.Y` works with any frontend that implements the contract at version `X.Y` (or any patch thereof).